oss-fund/monetization-platforms/posts/staroid.md

 ---

 Staroid is a cloud platform that helps turn open source projects into hosted services and fund project contributors with a cut of the proceeds.<!--more-->
+The platform provides Kubernetes namespace as a project runtime.